 There are 48 communities with combined sewer systems located along the Ohio River.
 Combined sewer overflows (CSOs) and other non-point sources have been identified as significant causes of bacteria problems in the Ohio River, particularly during heavy rain events.
-Bacteria data is collected from six urban communities along the Ohio River with combined sewer systems to assess the degree of contact recreation use support in these areas.
-All bacteria data are available at www.orsanco.org/programs/ water-quality-assessment.
+Bacteria data is collected from six urban communities along the Ohio River with combined sewer systems to assess the degree of contact recreation use support in these areas. Αll bacteria data are available at www.orsanco.org/programs/water-quality-assessment.
 Five rounds of sampling are completed monthly in these communities: Pittsburgh (PA), Wheeling (WV), Huntington (WV), Cincinnati (OH), Louisville (KY), and Evansville (IN).
-There were at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where CSO events were likely to have occurred during the 2014-2018 season.
-Samples were analyzed for both fecal coliform and E. coli at the Wheeling and Huntington sites.
-Samples were analyzed for E. coli at the Pittsburgh, Cincinnati, Louisville, and Evansville sites.
+There were at least two sites in each community sampled; one site downstream of the community as well as a site within the major metropolitan area where CSO events were likely to have occurred during the 2016-2020 season.
+Samples were analyzed for both fecal coliform (2016-2018) and E. coli (2016-2020) at the Wheeling and Huntington sites.
+Samples were analyzed for E. coli at the Pittsburgh, Cincinnati, Louisville, and Evansville sites from 2016-2020.